 With this Title IX website, we hope to assist with the process of finding resolution for those affected by sex and gender discrimination, harassment and violence.
-Whether you are a survivor (complainant), the accused (respondent), or a bystander of a Title IX incident, we as a community are here to guide you through the process of resolution.
+Whether you are a survivor (reporting party), the accused (responding party), or a bystander of a Title IX incident, we as a community are here to guide you through the process of resolution.
 We strive to be sensitive to the unique needs of different populations within our community and have developed our website with that in mind.
 Therefore, if you are a…

 - Student at St. Edward’s, you may wish to view the Student Information page, where we give the full range of supportive services we offer and provide information about Title IX investigations.